-The formal process for submitting and reporting State-recognized Programs of Study to the state will occur every two years during the local application submittal with the Comprehensive Local Needs Assessment.
+The formal process for submitting and reporting Staterecognized Programs of Study to the state will occur every two years during the local application submittal with the Comprehensive Local Needs Assessment.

-- A Minimum Requirements for State-recognized Program of Study Checklist is submitted for each program of study.
-To be considered a State-recognized Program of Study, all seven criteria must be met. - While it is required to list the source of evidence in the column, it is not required to submit any evidence or supporting documentation that validates the minimum requirements.
+- " A Minimum Requirements for State-recognized Program of Study Checklist is submitted for each program of study.
+To be considered a Staterecognized Program of Study, all seven criteria must be met. - " While it is required to list the source of evidence in the column, it is not required to submit any evidence or supporting documentation that validates the minimum requirements.
 That documentation should be saved locally for recall later (as needed).
-A list of potential evidence sources is included on page 27. - Once a State-recognized Program of Study is submitted on year one of the two-year application cycle, it is recommended that during year two of the cycle, consortia utilize Parts C and D of the document to conduct a self-evaluation and identify potential gaps for improvement and work on the identified areas. - Consortia are able to make changes and submittals to their State-recognized Programs of Study during the local application submittal process. - State staff will review the local application for State-recognized Programs of Study as part of the local application review. - Once a consortium's State-recognized Programs of Study are approved, they will be posted for public access.
+A list of potential evidence sources is included on page 27. - " Once a State-recognized Program of Study is submitted on year one of the two-year application cycle, it is recommended that during year two of the cycle, consortia utilize Parts C and D of the document to conduct a self-evaluation and identify potential gaps for improvement and work on the identified areas. - " Consortia are able to make changes and submittals to their State-recognized Programs of Study during the local application submittal process. - " State staff will review the local application for Staterecognized Programs of Study as part of the local application review. - " Once a consortium's State-recognized Programs of Study are approved, they will be posted for public access.

-Course standards accurately align to the academic, technical, and employability skills learners must master for entry and success in a given career pathway: Content standards, frameworks, and competencies that define what students are expected to know and be able to do to enter and advance in college and/or careers comprise the foundation of a POS.
+Programs of Study Name: Component is Present (√) List of Evidence State-Recognized Required Components Course standards accurately align to the academic, technical, and employability skills learners must master for entry and success in a given career pathway: Content standards, frameworks, and competencies that define what students are expected to know and be able to do to enter and advance in college and/or careers comprise the foundation of a POS.
 Program of study incorporates active involvement from an integrated network of partners: Ongoing relationships among education, business, and diverse community stakeholders bolster POS design, implementation, evaluation, and maintenance.
 Secondary program(s) meets MDE program approval requirements and incorporate courses that lead to postsecondary credits/credentials: Secondary programs have appropriately licensed teachers, advisory committees, develop and ensure access to equitable student leadership opportunities, and provide career exploration activities leading to postsecondary credits/credentials.
 Postsecondary academic program meets Minnesota State board policy and Higher Learning Commission requirements: A cohesive arrangement of college-level credit courses and experiences, designed to accomplish predetermined objectives, lead to the awarding of a degree, diploma, or certificate.
 Materials, Equipment, and Resources: Facilities, equipment, technology, and materials used in the program of study reflect current workplace, industry and/or occupational standards and practices for installation, use, maintenance, and safety.
 Incorporates authentic work experiences at the secondary and/or postsecondary level that are valued by industry: POS engages students in authentic work-based learning experiences that demonstrate progressive occupational learning aligned to industry workforce needs.
 Program of study development, improvement, and advocacy are supported by findings from a comprehensive local needs assessment: Systems and strategies for gathering, analyzing, and disseminating needs assessment data are effective for guiding the improvement of POS, and available in plain language to enhance use by stakeholders for POS advocacy.

-Note: The List of Evidence does need to be completed, but the actual documents do not need to be submitted to the state.
+Note: The List of Evidence column does need to be completed, but the actual documents do not need to be submitted to the state.
+List the sources of evidence in the column.
+See page 27 for a potential list of evidence sources.